What is LX?

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

-How to protect yourself from ransomware infections?
+How to protect yourself from ransomware infections

-It is also important to activate and update software with tools/functions, provided by legitimate developers.
+It is also important to activate and update software with tools/functions provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters are often used to proliferate malware.
-To protect device integrity and user safety, it is crucial to have a dependable anti-virus/anti-spyware installed and kept updated.
+To protect device integrity and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed and kept updated.

-Text presented in LX ransomware's pop-up window:
+Text presented in LX ransomware pop-up window: